Published: 17 Sep 2018

 – Evaluating the level of a product’s quality and informing the stakeholder

 – Ensuring that the final results match business specifications and user requirements

 – Gaining customer loyalty by offering a quality product

-Here are a few testing types that should never be ignored:
+Here are a few types of software testing that should never be ignored:

 For a new application, exploratory testing is exceptionally important to lay the foundation of quality.
 Exploratory testing is an ad-hoc process, where the tester manually goes through the software in search of finding bugs.

-Testing is not a one-off process, every time a change is made to the code, there is a regression test to make sure the code has not broken the previous functioning features.
+Testing is not a one-off process, every time a change is made to the code, there is a regression test to ensure the code has not broken the previous functioning features.

 Providing faster performance is the best way to establish a loyal user and vice versa.
 Application load time is an important factor that helps in keeping your users happy.
-Performance testing ensures that the application loads quickly and can handle expected traffic.
+The performance testing process ensures that the application loads quickly and can handle expected traffic.

-When you are a new player in the market, quality is going to set you apart and help you grow.
+When you are a new player in the market, quality will set you apart and help you grow.
 A simple formula to make your technology startup a hit is to keep your users happy and provide them with a seamless experience while they browse your application.
 Ignoring testing from your plan can probably cost you and your customers.